The Deal With Diets

 - Prepare most meals at home.
 Eating out a lot can cause weight gain.

 - Be active every day.
 Walk to school, sign up for a fitness class, find a sport you like, or dance in your bedroom.
 It doesn't matter what you do — just move!

 How do you know if your diet is out of control?
 Warning signs include:

 - continuing to diet, even if you're not overweight

 - eating in secret, sneaking food, or feeling out of control when you eat

 - restricting activities or avoiding family and friends because of food or need to exercise

-- fear of food
+- having an intense fear of gaining weight

 - vomiting after meals or using laxatives

 - feeling weak, lightheaded, or dizzy from not eating